williamfagancec/unlockt-forms/replit.md

 - Implemented per-request nonce generation using `crypto.randomBytes(32)`
 - Added nonce-based CSP directives via function callbacks: `(req, res) => 'nonce-${res.locals.cspNonce}'`
 - Nonces are attached to `res.locals.cspNonce` for each request
+- **Fixed:** Corrected `config.IS_PRODUCTION` to `config.isProduction` in index.js line 53 and src/middleware/csrf.js line 19
+  - This ensures `upgradeInsecureRequests` CSP directive is properly enabled in production
+  - This ensures CSRF cookie `secure` flag is properly set to `true` in production

 **Impact:** Strengthens defense against XSS attacks by allowing only scripts and styles with valid nonces to execute.
 Modern CSP approach that's more secure than relying on `'unsafe-inline'`.
+Production mode now correctly enforces HTTPS upgrades and secure cookies.

 **Next Steps for Full CSP Compliance:**
 - Static HTML files in `/public` directory still contain inline scripts and styles